EESSI/docs/docs/governance/governance.md

 The Steering Committee will meet as needed, but at least once per quarter.
 The Chair is responsible for organizing the meeting.
 Any Member can request the Chair to organize a meeting.
 Meetings are announced at least 2 weeks in advance, unless _all_ Members have agreed that a meeting on shorter notice is required.

-#### 6.4.1 Meeting minutes
+#### 6.4.1 Meeting notes

-For every meeting of the Steering Committee, the Chair ensures that meeting minutes are taken and stored in a location that only Steering Committee members can access.
+For every meeting of the Steering Committee, the Chair ensures that meeting nottes are taken and stored in a location that only Steering Committee members can access.
-The minutes will be made publicly available no later than four weeks after each meeting, and will provide a clear overview of discussed items, decisions made, and action points.
+The notes will be made publicly available no later than four weeks after each meeting, and will provide a clear overview of discussed items, decisions made, and action points.
 Prior to publication, information that is considered to be confidential, sensitive, or for another reason not appropriate for public disclosure will be removed or redacted.

 #### 6.4.2 Advisors